 The user can set a timer for an audible alarm to sound.
 The alarm can be turned on and off.
+The buzzer can also be set to be silent.

 (e) Date and Time Setup

 The user inputs the current UTC date and time.
 Alternatively, the UTC date and time can be automatically set by a GPS receiver in the Geographic Location Setup described below.